geoffroypeeters/deeplearning-101-audiomir_book/_build/html/_sources/intro.md

 In practice, it is common to specify the hyper-parameters of the model (such as number of layers, feature-maps, activations) in a dedicated `.yaml`.

-In the first notebooks, we do a step forward here by defining the whole model in a `.yaml` file.
+In the first notebooks, we go one step further and define the entire model in a `.yaml` file.
 The model then becomes much more readable.
 `model_factory.NetModel` is a generic class that allows dynamically creating model classes based on this `.yaml`  file (such as exemplified below).